 A lot of training professionals have never been responsible for a business or a product/service line, so some of the concepts are new.

-For David Vance, Executive Director for the Center for Talent Reporting, he’s been talking about Running Training/Learning like a Business ever since he ran Caterpillar University (CatU), from 2001-2007.
+For David Vance, Executive Director for the Center for Talent Reporting, he’s been talking about Running Training/Learning like a Business ever since he founded and ran Caterpillar University (CatU), from 2001-2007.